Global Concerns - 14 - International Justice - But Not For All

 9. There have also been linkages between the conflict in Iraq and the other multi-dimensional conflict next door in Syria.
 This is the largest humanitarian disaster since the second world war and it has so far created several million Refugees.
 Unfortunately, there are no signs that peace will break out in Syria soon.
 And there are few signs that the biggest criminals – those nations who are feeding and conducting this war – will face justice soon.

 10. Numerous international bodies have observed that the Syrian and Russian governments (and various other parties to the conflict) have committed war crimes, but will the ICC ever prosecute the suspects ?
 Even if it one day does, there is no sign that it will prosecute the corporations who are arms manufacturers and arms dealers, or the states who organise shady arms deals and military aid deals which have supplied arms to all the parties in the Syrian conflict.
 The USA, the UK, and Russia are the key countries in this – all permanent members of the UN Security Council.
 In the Autumn of 2016 Russian/Syrian warplanes even bombed a United Nations Humanitarian Convoy during the UN-brokered ceasefire', killing numerous aid workers and civilians.
 It did this at the very same time that the United Nations was holding its annual General Assembly of world leaders in New York.
 Yet, there was a staggering lack of action from the UN, to the extent that this was a massive indictment of the supposed 'world order' and 'world powers'.
-Rarely has the UN failed so abysmally to show the response of a leader - it failed the whole of humanity by not calling Russia and Syria to account.
+Rarely has the UN failed so abysmally to show leadership - it failed the whole of humanity by not calling Russia and Syria to account.
 There are many more situations that require international legal action but nothing has been done.
-For example, the USA has given massive military aid and weapons to Israel which it has used to attack, oppress and repress the Palestinian people over seven decades.
-Saudi Arabia has, over several years, been using weapons and military equipment supplied by the USA and Britain to kill thousands of people in Yemen, in a war that is barely ever mentioned in the western media.
+For example, the USA, Britain and others have given massive military aid and weapons to Israel which it has used to attack, oppress and repress the Palestinian people over seven decades.
+Saudi Arabia has, for several years, been using weapons and military equipment supplied by the USA and Britain to kill thousands of people in Yemen, in a war that is barely ever mentioned in the western media.
 The ICC seems a very long way from carrying out investigations into these conflicts or charging anyone (e.g. governments, politicians, corporations, military officers, etc) with any crime.

 11. Nevertheless, a globally effective ICC (properly funded, resourced and developed) is greatly needed across the world.
 National justice

 systems and courts are often ineffective at bringing powerful figures in their own countries to justice or in sending them to the ICC to be dealt with.
-In many countries there are politicians and political parties who denigrate international laws, human rights standards and the ICC, and their governments often vote to limit the ICC’s budget and resources.
+In many countries there are bad leaders, politicians and political parties who denigrate international laws, human rights standards and the ICC, and their governments often vote to limit the ICC’s budget and resources.
 Too many of them are actively promoting a weak political climate on human rights and international justice.

 12. However, the ICC does potentially have considerable powers.
 Its prosecutor can open investigations on the territory of any of its (over 120) member countries and investigate the nationals of these countries.
 Perhaps if the ICC ever gets the support, the budget and the resources it needs it will eventually investigate and prosecute some of the world’s most powerful leaders and governments.
 Now, in 2018, that seems a very big ‘If’.